watchexec/cargo-watch/USAGE.md

 Compact help is available with `-h`, and longer descriptions with `--help`.
 On supported systems, a manual page is also available.
-Shell completions should be installed for Bash, Elvish, Fig, Fish, Powershell, and Zsh.
+Shell completions should be installed for Bash, Elvish, Fish, Powershell, and Zsh.

 ## Ignore files